Loevon/AsyncTaskQueue/README.md

 ## Run

-To run this project first install Docker.
+To run this project first install Docker and Java 24.
 Then navigate to the project via terminal and run the command:

 ```bash
 docker compose up db